 How do I make an appointment?

 Craven County Health Department has an online registration system.
 The link can be found at www.cravencountync.gov on the vaccine information page.
 When scheduling is open, you will click the registration link, work through a series of questions to verify eligibility, and then submit the vaccine form online.
 Once you have submitted the form a new page will open that will allow you to schedule through Sign-Up Genius.
 You will be able to view and then select from the available appointment slots.
 After selecting an appointment date and time you will need to submit at the bottom of the page.
 A new page will then open and you will need to enter your name, email, phone number, date of birth, and then submit.
 After all of this is complete, an appointment confirmation should show up on your screen.
-Registering online does require a unique email for everyone.
-This system will not allow an email to be used more than once.
-Individuals that do not have an email address or need assistance in scheduling should call our COVID-19 Vaccine call center at 252-636-6693.
+Individuals that need assistance in scheduling should call our COVID-19 Vaccine call center at 252-636-6693.

 Can I put my name on a waiting list to be called when a vaccine appointment is available?

-The priority population for the vaccine is 65 years of age and older.
-There are over 20,000 in that population living in Craven County.
+There are over 100,000 residents living in Craven County.
 For that reason, a waiting list is not very practical for the individual or the staff to call them back.
 The best thing to do is check the health department webpage or dial our call center at 252-636-6693.
-Again, if you are a patient of Carolina East or CCHC they will call you to schedule your COVID-19 vaccine appointment.

 Why is the health department scheduling from week to week?